 - A bucket for the scrapings

-To paint MDF kitchen cabinets, you’ll need the following:
+To paint the MDF kitchen console, you’ll need the following:

 - Paint tray